Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Exact diagonalisation

 We begin our investigation by directly diagonalising (\ref{Ham}) and inspecting the eigenstates and energies, with the goals of (a) gaining intuition for our system and (b) checking whether useful quantitative predictions may be readily obtained in this framework.
 Details on the numerical implementation are given in appendix \ref{appDiag}.

 As expected, the localised eigenstates lie at low energies, and the degree of localisation decreases as the energy increases.
-This can be easily seen by eye when inspecting the eigenstates, plotting $\left|\psi\right|$.
+This can be easily seen by eye when inspecting the eigenstates, plotting their amplitude, $\left|\psi\right|$.
 An example is shown in Fig.~\ref{estEdep}, depicting nine low-energy eigenstates for a particular noise realisation.
 Overall, as energy increases, the weight of the eigenstates spreads out over a larger area (see Fig.~3 of \cite{Marcel2012} for another example).
 This process, however, is not monotonic: occasionally we encounter very localised states with a fairly high energy, where most of the energy comes from the rapidly changing wavefunction rather than the spatial extent and the associated potential energy.
 Also quite intuitively, if $f$ or $V_0$ are increased, the strength of localisation increases and the area within which the weight of the eigenstates is contained shrinks.
-Figure \ref{est_ffg} demonstrates this by visually comparing the lowest energy eigenvector for different combinations of $f$ and $V_0$.
+Figure \ref{est_ffg} demonstrates this by visually comparing the lowest energy eigenvector for different combinations of $f$ and $V_0$ (different noise realisations are used for each panel).
 We see that both the fill factor and the scatterer height are equally important parameters, influencing localisation properties just as strongly.

-Increasing the width of the scatterers $\sigma$ also leads to stronger localisation (not illustrated), because the area occupied by the Gaussian peaks increases, but the dependence on the scatterer width is not explored here.
-The shape of the scatterers also plays a role, of course, but as long as the (``volume'') integral over a single scatterer is kept constant, the specific functional form is expected to have a much weaker effect on the physics than $f$ and $V_0$.
+Increasing the width of the scatterers $\sigma$ also leads to stronger localisation (not illustrated), because the area occupied by the Gaussian peaks increases, but the dependence on the scatterer width is not methodically explored here.
+Note, however, that when the width of the scatterers becomes sufficiently large, there is a decrease in the randomness of the potential as we approach the limit where the entire system is covered by overlapping potential bumps (the same of course happens as the fill factor is increased strongly).
+Once this regime is reached, localisation weakens with further increases of the fill-factor and the scatterer width.

+The shape of the scatterers also naturally plays a role, but as long as the (``volume'') integral over a single scatterer is kept constant, the specific functional form is expected to have a much weaker effect on the physics than $f$ and $V_0$.
 The shape of the scatterers influences the spectral properties of the disordered potential, the relation of which to a (possible) mobility edge\footnote{The mobility edge is a cut-off energy as a function of disorder strength below which eigenstates are localised, and above which they are delocalised.} could be investigated in the future.